 Bonds, Clemens making slow gains with changing electorate

-At right, in a July 14, 2011 file photo, former Major League baseball pitcher Roger Clemens ... .
-FILE - In this Sept.
+At left, in a June 23, 2011, file photo, former San Francisco Giants baseball player Barry Bonds leaves federal court in San Francisco.
+At right, in a July 14, 2011 file photo, former Major League baseball pitcher Roger Clemens leaves federal court in Washington.

 Add your comments below